efJerryYang/chatgpt-cli/README.md

 ## Introduction

 ChatGPT CLI is a command-line interface tool that connects to the ChatGPT language model using OpenAI's official API key.
 It features markdown support, allowing you to structure your inputs in a readable and well-organized format for easier reference.
 The tool also saves conversations in `JSON` format, you can load them with `!load` command.
+Commands provided enable you to use this tool much like you would use the official web client.
 For more command usage, you can type `!help` or see more in the [Commands](#commands) section.

 Here is a simple demonstration of how to use it: